MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 #### Construct full width cards

-To make a full width Adaptive Card the `width` object in `msteams` property in the card content must be set to `Full`.
+To make a full width Adaptive Card, the `width` object in `msteams` property in the card content must be set to `Full`.

 #### Sample Adaptive Card with full width